ComposableFi/composable/book/src/parachains/picasso/picasso-tokenomics.md

 **Liquidity mining**: 15% of the total token supply will be released from the protocol as rewards and incentives for users on Picasso.

-*All terms related to token allocations are subject to change.
+**All terms related to token allocations are subject to change.
+Legal disclosures apply.**